Chymyst/chymyst-core/docs/chymyst08.md

 Here, we write up a helper function `enjoyAndResume` that is a refactored piece of code that is common to the three smokers, who, when receiving ingredients, make the cigarette, smoke it while taking a break off work, shutting down the operations and then resuming operation to `pusher` when done, which is required as the smoker must notify the `pusher` when to resume.
 The smoking break is a simple waste of time represented by a sleep.
-The smoker molecule must re-inject itself once done to indicate readiness of the smoker to get back to work to process the next pair of ingredients.
+The smoker molecule must re-emit itself once done to indicate readiness of the smoker to get back to work to process the next pair of ingredients.

  Notice here that we capture a state of the shipped inventory from the ingredient molecules, all of which carry